Alexander Hamilton: The Man, The Musical, The Microfilm

 200 years after his death, Hamilton once again became a commanding figure on the American scene as his life was played out in literature, music, rap and dance.
 Winner of a best musical Tony award, “Hamilton: An American Musical” was inspired by the 2004 biography “Alexander Hamilton” by historian Ron Chernow.
 On Broadway alone, the musical has been seen by more than 1.6 million theater-goers since its July 2015 debut and grossed nearly $368 million.
 The number of books sold is also well into the millions.

 In the Spring of 2017, Crowley Imaging was awarded a contract from the Library of Congress for microfilm scanning and cropping services of the Alexander Hamilton Papers.
 In all, 192,058 images, spanning the dates of 1708 through 1917, were scanned and cropped to exact specifications, leaving a small margin around each image to ensure full capture.

 Crowley scan operators utilized the Mekel Technology MACH-Series microfilm scanners for their ability to quickly and accurately capture images from all types and sizes of microfilm regardless of film condition.
-Utilizing Quantum software for microfilm scanning and processing, the images were scanned at 200 and 300 dpi for online posting.
+Utilizing Quantum software for film scanning and processing, the images were scanned at 200 and 300 dpi for online posting.
 Library of Congress technicians added metadata to the files.
 A portion of the digitized collection went live in August 2017.

 The collection is arranged in nine series: